skulldronite/VanityOS/README.md

 # VanityOS
 All required information, files and scripts on the project known as Vanity OS.
 Created by Vishan Karunaratne, and released on XDA by the alias Skulldron.
-Props to [Sourajit Karmakar](https://github.com/sourajitk) for helping with formatting, as well as the developer of our fabled kitchen, Classy Kitchen.

 **What is Vanity OS?**